 Use C/O in the address to avoid delays or issues with your mail.
-C/O stands for “in care of” and is often used when mail is sent somewhere the addressee does not usually receive mail.
+C/O stands for “Care of” and is often used when mail is sent somewhere the addressee does not usually receive mail.

 Send mail to your lodging establishment.
 Campgrounds, RV parks, and even hotels may receive mail on your behalf.
 Be sure to ask for and use the correct address for this type of mail.
 Some business have a different mailing address for guest mail.

 Not all business will accept your mail.
 Ask the front office staff before sending your mail or packages.
 We have stayed at campgrounds and RV parks that will not accept mail on behalf of their campers.

 Pay a mail service to receive your mail.
 There are mail service business located throughout the U.S. that will accept your mail and/or packages for a fee.
 For example, while RV camping in Quartzsite, Arizona, you can pay a fee for a service to receive mail and packages for you.
 This is different from the mail forwarding service in that you’re not signing up for a permanent address.